-\begin{itemize} \item \textbf{Equity:} Quantum education programs should be made equally available to Americans of all communities and social backgrounds.
-Quantum education should not be a luxury restricted only to the wealthy or historically advantaged. \item \textbf{Access:} Any American who desires to study QIS and possesses the willingness to learn the necessary skills should have the opportunity to do so.
+\begin{itemize} \item \textbf{Equality:} Quantum education programs should be made equally available to Americans of all communities and social backgrounds.
+Quantum education should not be a luxury restricted only to the wealthy or historically advantaged. \item \textbf{Equity:} In the presence of ongoing injustice throughout the educational pipeline and broader society, it can in fact be argued that marginalized students may in fact deserve greater access to resources simply to facilitate comparable outcomes \cite{Espinoza:2007}.
+A focus on outcomes, rather than simply equal treatment in an otherwise unequal system, thus differentiates the goals of equality and equity \cite{Menendian:2023}. \item \textbf{Access:} Any American who desires to study QIS and possesses the willingness to learn the necessary skills should have the opportunity to do so.
 Quantum education should be made a possibility for individuals from as many walks of life as possible, including those already embedded in specific educational, cultural, or geographic communities. \end{itemize}

 A natural corollary to these goals is that \textbf{students should be equally able to access the benefits of quantum education wherever they go to school}.
 Perhaps fully realizing this vision is impractical.
 However, if the quantum community wishes to take the commitment to equity seriously, we must at least consider the implications of this vision and what they mean for educational policy.